 Physics students' perceptions of various teaching methods were established through the administration of a survey questionnaire after which interviews were conducted to corroborate the views expressed.
 The questionnaire was administered with first year university physics students enrolled for academic programmes in Chiropractic and Homoeopathy, Chemical Engineering and Analytic Chemistry.
 The students were drawn from the Faculties of Health Sciences, Engineering and Science.
-The study was conducted during the second semester after the students were adequately exposed to university instruction.
+Rating of teaching methods on the questionnaire was done on a scale of 1-5 with 1 being the least interesting and 5 being the most interesting method.